lichtzeichner/markli/examples/invalid.md

 ## Windows - relative paths (with backward \)

+**Note**: This will work on unix, as it's actually a valid filename.

 ```
 ### FILE: ..\..\something.txt
 Lorem ipsum
 ```

 ## Windows - Absolute paths (with backward \)

+**Note**: This will work on unix, as it's actually a valid filename.

 ```bat
 ### FILE: C:\temp\evil.bat